-In 2008, the Bodleian Libraries received a generous donation and a project (2008–2009) was set up to develop the information resources for Korean Studies and to improve services to those interested in Korea.
+In 2008, the Bodleian Libraries received a generous donation and a project (2008 – 2009) was set up to develop resources for Korean Studies and to improve services to those interested in Korea.
 This led to a number of significant enhancements.

 In March 2012, the Bodleian Libraries was offered the project ‘Window on Korea’, sponsored by the National Library of Korea.
-The project provides the Bodleian Library with up to 4,000 volumes in the first year (2012) and 200 volumes per year during the next five years (2013–2017).
-In addition, the National Library of Korea also provided funding to help create a Korean Studies Library with an audio/visual/seminar room at the Nizami Ganjavi Library (OIL).
-It offers the opportunity to expand the collection as well as bringing all necessary Korean materials (reference, newspapers, teaching, audio visual and research materials) into one location at the Oriental Institute, where Korean courses are taught.
+This provided the Libraries with 3,000 volumes in the first year and 200 volumes per year over the next five years (2013 – 2017).
+The National Library of Korea also provided funding to help create a Korean Studies Library with an audio-visual seminar room in the basement of the Oriental Institute Library.
+It offered the opportunity to expand the collection and bring all necessary Korean materials (reference, newspapers, teaching, audio visual and research materials) into one location at the Oriental Institute, where Korean courses are taught.
 The opening ceremony was held on 21st June 2013.